 The Main Components

 Aside from the actual engine itself, which is made up of many different smaller components, there are some other key parts that contribute to the overall power of the car.
-Two of these components are the motor generator units, or MGUs, which you can find out more about by checking out our article specifically about them here.
-But we will give a brief explanation of both of them now.
+Two of these components are the motor generator units, or MGUs.

 The MGU-K is a component that generates electrical power from the deceleration of the rear wheels when the driver lifts his foot off the gas.
-This power is sent to the energy storage system, or ESS.
-The MGU-H works with the turbocharger to make use of waste exhaust gases, also sending power back to the ESS, which can later be used to drive the wheels or the compressor in the turbocharger.
+This power is sent to the Energy Store, or ES.
+The MGU-H works with the turbocharger to make use of waste exhaust gases, also sending power back to the ES, which can later be used to drive the wheels or the compressor in the turbocharger.

 How Much Power Does An F1 Car Have?

 An F1 car has around 1000 horsepower.
-However, it varies across the races and across the teams, and there are some key things to take into account.
+However, it varies across the races and across the teams, and there are key things to take into account.
 Teams like to keep their power numbers fairly secret, so that they don’t give other teams valuable information.
+About 160 HP comes from the hybrid system.

 The Same Size